 ICE Is Using Zero-Click Spyware That Reads Your Encrypted Messages — Here's What You Need to Know

-What Is the ICE Graphite Spyware Story?
+What Is the ICE Graphite Spyware Story.

-In April 2026, acting ICE Director Todd Lyons sent a letter to members of Congress confirming what many privacy advocates had long feared: ICE is actively deploying Graphite, a sophisticated spyware tool developed by the Israeli company Paragon Solutions.
+In April 2026, acting ICE Director Todd Lyons sent a letter to members of Congress confirming what privacy advocates had long feared.

 📎 Source Link: Citizen Lab — Virtue or Vice?
 A First Look at Paragon's Proliferating Spyware Operations

-So What Exactly Is "Zero-Click" Spyware?
+So What Exactly Is "Zero-Click" Spyware.

-This is the part I want you to really understand, because "zero-click" sounds technical but the implications are massive.
+This is the part I want you to really understand.
+Because "zero-click" sounds technical but the implications are massive.

-As the name suggests, zero-click spyware requires zero action from the target.
-No clicking, no downloading, no interaction of any kind.
-The spyware finds a vulnerability in your phone's operating system or in an app — like WhatsApp — and exploits it automatically just by being delivered to your device.
+No clicking.
+No downloading.
+No interaction of any kind.
+The spyware finds a vulnerability in your phone's operating system or in an app like WhatsApp, and exploits it automatically just by being delivered to your device.
 You can receive a message, never open it, and still be fully compromised.

-In the case of Graphite, researchers documented attacks where the spyware was delivered via WhatsApp.
-Targets were added to a WhatsApp group, a PDF was sent, and the phone automatically processed it — exploiting a vulnerability to install the Graphite implant before the person even looked at their screen.
 From that point on, Graphite operates at the deepest level of the device.
-It can extract messages from encrypted apps like WhatsApp and Signal, access stored data, and even activate the microphone and camera.
+It can extract messages from encrypted apps like WhatsApp and Signal, access stored data, and activate the microphone and camera.

-That framing took a significant hit in early 2025, when WhatsApp disclosed that it had discovered roughly 90 journalists and members of civil society in various countries had been targeted with Graphite.
+WhatsApp disclosed that roughly 90 journalists and members of civil society in various countries had been targeted with Graphite.
 Independent researchers at the Citizen Lab later confirmed that journalists and humanitarian aid workers in Italy had their devices infected specifically through WhatsApp messages.
 Paragon subsequently ended its contract with Italian government agencies.

 📎 Source Link: Electronic Frontier Foundation — Surveillance Issues and Analysis

-Is WhatsApp Safe From Government Spyware in 2026?
+Is WhatsApp Safe From Government Spyware in 2026.

 Third, the precedent matters enormously.
 Once a government agency normalizes the domestic use of commercial zero-click spyware, future administrations inherit that infrastructure.
 The norms established now shape how this technology will be used for decades.

-What Did Congress Say About This?
+What Did Congress Say About This.

 📎 Source Link: ACLU — Surveillance Technologies and Your Rights